ypandya614929/COMP-6721-AI-Project/README.md

 **False** then it **creates new model, trains the model** and then it becomes available for further use such as in evaluation process.

 **run_program(is_data_preloaded=True, is_model_saved=True)**

+### Note:
+**Please follow comments at import level and at the execution function related to local execution of the program before proceeding.**